-Implementing culturally responsive programs is one concrete and direct way to address equity and access to mental health and addictions services for racialized children, young people and their families.

-For racialized groups, having cultural brokers can be helpful, as they are "paraprofessionals trained to act as mediators or go-betweens in clinical settings."
-Cultural brokers can serve as care navigators, help identify cultural assets or resilience, and help reduce shame or stigma related to mental illness.
+Implementing culturally responsive programs is one concrete and direct way to address equity and access to mental health and addictions services for Ontario's diverse communities.10 For example, having cultural brokers can be helpful, as they are "paraprofessionals trained to act as mediators or go-betweens in clinical settings."10 Cultural brokers can serve as care navigators, help identify cultural assets or resilience, and help reduce shame or stigma related to mental illness.11

 One of the important considerations in implementing culturally responsive services is attention to integrating social determinants of health.
-Collaboration among mental health and addictions services with cross-sectoral partners is essential, such as working with housing or employment supports and with primary health care teams.
+12 Collaboration among mental health and addictions services with cross-sectoral partners is essential, such as working with housing or employment supports and with primary health care teams.
+13